jcreech72/CreechCapstone/ReadMe.md

 ## Count of Deaths Based on Helmet Choice in 2020
 Pivot Data provided some initial data points:
+FinalDataMapping.XLSX file shows how data was pivoted to provide an Annual YoY view of helmet choice and fatalities results.
 Count of fatalities in the year 2020 was a sampling used; however, the dataset will not be used for the analysis.
 During the sampling data, found that there was a total of 5,776 deaths across the united states.
 Removing data that does not pertain to the data because it is uncertain data, totals 202